113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

 <dl>
   <dt>--tag-names(required)</dt>
   <dd>Comma separated list of tag names</dd>
+  <dt>--resource-name</dt>
+  <dd>The name of the resource from which the tags should be detached.
+This option cannot be used with classic infrastructure resources.</dd>
   <dt>--resource-id</dt>
   <dd>The CRN of the resource from which the tags are going to be detached; for classic infrastructure resources, it is the ID of the resource.
 You can obtain the CRN or the ID of the resource using 'ibmcloud resource search' command.</dd>
   <dt>--resource-type</dt>